 Find Suitable Land for Your Farm

-Although the average size farm is 450 acres, many are much smaller.
+Although the average size of a farm is 450 acres, many are much smaller.
 You won’t know how much land you need until you settle on the type of business you want to run.

 For example, the USDA has a specific guideline for the amount of space required for certain farm animals – mostly hoofed animals and poultry.
 In other words, before you choose to raise milk goats, you need to determine if you have enough land for their required pasture size.
 You’ll also have to get certified in food safety courses.